psaniuk/checkoutcom/README.md

 - CVV code contains only 3 digits
 - I can use GUID as an unique identifier
 - a bank simulating can be achieved by mocking bank API communication.
 Only a success response is mocked but can be easily extended to cover all the cases
+- Swagger specs schould be used for the API description

 ## Solution description
 Solution has been built using .Net Core 3.0 using Visual Studio Code as IDE.